lewhunt/mixmotion/local.md

 ### Advanced Usage

-The <a href='https://github.com/lewhunt/mixmotion/blob/main/src/DemoAdvanced.tsx'>advanced demo</a> and deployed <a href='https://lewhunt.github.io/mixmotion'>web app</a> illustrate how the component can be customised further.
+The <a href='https://github.com/lewhunt/mixmotion/blob/main/src/DemoAdvanced.tsx'>advanced demo</a> and official <a href='https://lewhunt.github.io/mixmotion'>web app</a> illustrate how the component can be customised further.
 Props are specified for custom buttons, video backgrounds and local data (saved items).
 A complete list of props are detailed further down this page.

 ```jsx
 <MixmotionPlayer